Loading NuWatt Energy...

 Portsmouth's tourism economy means peak electricity demand in summer when solar production is highest.
 Self-consumption rates can be higher than inland cities, especially for homes running AC during tourist season.
 This maximizes the value of each kWh produced.

 Portsmouth permitting takes 2-4 weeks for standard areas.
 Historic district properties add 4-6 weeks for HDC review.
+If you want a 48E PPA, factor permitting into the July 4, 2026 deadline.

 Submit plans to the Portsmouth Building Department.
 Standard residential solar permits include structural (with wind load calcs for coastal) and electrical drawings.
 Processing: 1-2 weeks.